sbstjn/jwkserve/src/jwkserve/README.md

 let token = json.get("token").unwrap().as_str().unwrap();
 ```

-Now you can easily test you JWT authentication and authorization; including a full JWKS request flow.
+Now you can easily test your JWT authentication and authorization; including a full JWKS request flow.